redhat-manufacturing/device-edge-workshops/exercises/rhde_aw_120/2.4-build-iso/README.md

 }
 ```

-Finally, we'll need our kickstart file, which can be grabbed from the web server hosting it via wget, curl, or copy-pasting from your favorite browser.
+Finally, we'll need our kickstart file, which can be obtained from the web server hosting it via wget, curl, or copy-pasting from your favorite browser.
 Ensure it is named `ks.cfg`.

 Place all these modified files into the same directory as your boot ISO.